OptimusOpus/cryptDoeBucks/README.md

 - **Random Stats Generation**: Each buck is minted with unique genetics, combat stats, and rarity
 - **Dynamic Metadata**: Real-time JSON/SVG generation that updates as bucks level up
-- **Multiple Minting Options**: Regular, batch, guaranteed rarity, and VRF premium minting
+- **Multiple Minting Options**: Regular, batch, and VRF premium minting
 - **Weighted Rarity Distribution**: Common to Legendary rarities with proper scarcity
 - **Gas Optimization**: Batch minting with 5% discount for 5+ bucks